thomasclarke1969/documentation/transition/ios/transition-guide.md

 ```
 #LYRQueryControllerDelegate

 `LYRQueryController` declares the `LYRQueryControllerDelegate` protocol. `LYRQueryController` observes `LYRClientObjectsDidChangeNotification` to listen for changes to Layer model objects during synchronization.
-When changes occur which effect objects in the controller's result set, or new objects which fit the controller's query criteria are created, the controller will inform its delegate.
+When changes occur which affect objects in the controller's result set, or new objects which fit the controller's query criteria are created, the controller will inform its delegate.
 The delegate will then be able to update its UI in response to these changes.

 For more information on using the `LYRQueryControllerDelegate` with a `UITableViewController`, please see the `LYRQueryController` guide.